noahpeden/pokefav/README.md

 2. We're fetching multiple pieces of dependent data from the pokeapi (docs here: https://pokeapi.co/docs/v2#pokemon)
 3. I used my favorite style of frontend architecture gleaned from [this article](https://www.freecodecamp.org/news/a-better-way-to-structure-react-projects/) that utilizes five directories: components, contexts, hooks, pages, and services.
 4. I also created another piece of shared state in the favorites context to save the search state
+5. Using MUI for styling
+6. Using React Router v6 for all routing and param searching

 ### To do's and bugs